zippy84/vtkbool/README.md

 - `SetOperModeToDifference`
 - `SetOperModeToDifference2`

 The alternative is the more generic `SetOperMode`.
 The method must be called with the number of the desired operation, an integer between 0 and 4, with the same meaning as mentioned before.
+The default is Union.

 ### Example